MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake-data-powerbi.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-After exporting data from Dataverse to Azure Data Lake Storage Gen2 with Azure Synapse Link for Dataverse, you can use Power BI to create business reports and analytics.
+After exporting data from Microsoft Dataverse to Azure Data Lake Storage Gen2 with Azure Synapse Link for Dataverse, you can use Power BI to create business reports and analytics.
 This can be useful for sales managers and sales associates to refine and build additional reports and dashboards in Power BI.